Lojasiewicz exponent of a surface: an intrinsic view: Abstract

 \section{Abstract}

-We first establish a relation between the \L ojasiewicz exponent $\mathcal{L}_0(X)$ of an ADE-type singularity $X$ and the elements of the local ring ${\mathcal O}_{X,0}$.
-Then we extend the notion of \L ojasiewicz exponent of ADE-type singularities to rational singularities of higher multiplicities.
-Using the elements in the local ring of the singularity, we give a bound for $\mathcal{L}_0(X)$ in the case where rational singularity is of multiplicity $3$.
+For a surface $X$ with an ADE-type singularity, we establish a relation between the elements of the local ring ${\mathcal O}_{X, 0}$ and the \L ojasiewicz exponent $\mathcal{L}_0(X)$ and we give an estimate of $\mathcal{L}_0(X)$ when $X$ has a rational singularity of multiplicity 3.